 Introduction

-Increasingly complex chains struggle to guarantee safe food supplies, particularly for a growing and vulnerable global population [1].
+Increasingly complex chains struggle to guarantee safe food supplies, particularly for a growing and vulnerable population [1].
 Alarmingly, foodborne outbreaks continue to threaten public health, with over 1,000 cases reported in the Netherlands alone in 2022 [5], underscoring the need for stronger solutions.
-While standards like GMP and HACCP are common, their effectiveness varies [4].
-Additionally, declining consumer trust demands greater transparency [9].
+While quality standards like GMP and HACCP are common, their effectiveness varies [4].
+Additionally, declining consumer trust demands greater [9].

-Can Big , IoT, Blockchain, and advanced analytics revolutionize food and boost consumers' trust in the food industry?
+Can Big , IoT, Blockchain, and advanced analytics revolutionize food safety and boost consumers’ trust in the food industry?
 This article explores this potential, drawing on the findings of a project with QAssurance that researched the impact of digital technologies on food safety.

 Why Consumers Doubt the Food Industry